Frac Tank Types and Uses

 SLOPE TOP TANKS

 The Slope Top tank is similar to its cousin, the Flat Top.
-It boasts a 21,000 gallon capacity, but it’s length is shorter with a sloped design that gives it a tighter turning radius to maneuver well on farm roads and in tight places.
+It boasts a 21,000-gallon (500 BBL) capacity, but has a shorter length.
+Its sloped design gives it a tighter turning radius to maneuver well on farm roads and in tight places.

 - Agricultural applications: manure management, chemical fertilizing, fuel storage